Karolina M. Mukhtar

 Subsequently Dr. Mukhtar conducted post-doc research in the laboratory of Dr. Xinnian Dong (a Howard Hughes Medical Investigator) at Duke University, where she studied the molecular basis of plant immunity to a bacterial phytopathogen Pseudomonas syringae.
 Her projects were focused on transcriptional and post-transcriptional regulation of plant immunity as well as pathogen-triggered manipulation of plant hormone signaling.
 This work uncovered the existence of a previously unknown transcriptional growth-to-defense molecular switch in plants; the research resulted in a number of publications in high impact journals including Science, Current Biology, the EMBO Journal, Genes and Development and Communications Biology.

-Research in Dr. Mukhtar's lab at UAB focuses on the model plant Arabidopsis thaliana and Endoplasmic Reticulum (ER) stress caused by abiotic and biotic stresses, such as heat and pathogen infection.
+Dr. Mukhtar began her faculty position in UAB’s Department of Biology in 2010.
+Research in her lab focuses on the model plant Arabidopsis thaliana and Endoplasmic Reticulum (ER) stress caused by abiotic and biotic stresses, such as heat and pathogen infection.
 At the center of her research program is the Unfolded Protein Response, IRE1 ER stress receptors and GCN2-mediated translational regulation (see her Research Interests below).
-Dr. Mukhtar was awarded the 2019 Presidential Early Career Award for Scientists and Engineers (PECASE) for her study to uncover how plants recognize an important signature of infection – toxic unfolded proteins – and mount appropriate responses with potential in crop improvement, and her deeply involved in outreach, notably a citizen-science based community garden.
+Dr. Mukhtar received the 2019 Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the United States government on outstanding scientists and engineers beginning their independent careers, for her research into how plants recognize an important signature of infection – toxic unfolded proteins – and mount appropriate responses with potential in crop improvement, as well as her extensive involvement in outreach, notably a citizen-science based community garden.
+She was the first UAB faculty member to receive the PECASE distinction.

-Dr. Mukhtar has been recognized with a number of teaching awards, including the 2019 UAB President's Award for Excellence in Teaching, the 2019 CAS Dean's Award for Excellence in Teaching, and the 2015 Outstanding Faculty Mentor by the Office of Disability Support Services for development and implementation of instructional strategies for teaching students with learning disabilities.
+Dr. Mukhtar has been recognized with a number of teaching awards, including the 2022 UAB Graduate Dean's Award for Excellence in Mentorship, the 2019 UAB President's Award for Excellence in Teaching, the 2019 CAS Dean's Award for Excellence in Teaching, and the 2015 Outstanding Faculty Mentor by the Office of Disability Support Services for development and implementation of instructional strategies for teaching students with learning disabilities.

 Download CV